varabyte/kobweb/README.md

 All the HTTP methods are supported (`post`, `put`, etc.).

-If you know what you're doing, you can also use `window.fetch(...)` directly.
+If you know what you're doing, you can of course always use [`window.fetch(...)`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) directly.

 ### Markdown